Do Your Office Technology Partners Have a High Net Promoter Score?

 What Is a Net Promoter Score?

 Simply put, a Net Promoter Score (NPS) is a metric to measure customer loyalty.
-A company with a high score typically has many satisfied customers willing to recommend the product or service they use.
+A company with a high score typically has many satisfied customers willing to recommend their product or service.

-Those with lower scores have more dissatisfied consumers and fewer people promoting their products and brand.
+Those with lower scores have more dissatisfied consumers and fewer people promoting their products and brands.

 The data from which the score is calculated is created by asking a single question to customers through an independent third-party survey: